cardano-foundation/docs-cardano-org/explore-cardano/cardano-architecture-overview/index.rst

 The node-to-client version of chain sync uses *full* blocks, rather than just block headers.
 This is why no separate block-fetch protocol is needed.
 The local-tx-submission protocol is like the node-to-node tx-submission protocol but simpler, and it returns the details of transaction validation failures.
 The local state query protocol provides query access to the current ledger state, which contains a lot of interesting data that is *not* directly reflected on the chain itself.

-`Read more about the node-to-client IPC protocol. <https://docs.cardano.org/en/latest/explore-cardano/cardano-architecture-overview/node-to-client-ipc-overview.html>`_
+`Read more about connection management and Cardano node communication protocols. <>`_

 Command line interface (CLI)
 ----------------------------